4-H Teen Pollinator Ambassador Program

 Desert Green, Commercial Water Conservation Training

 Desert Green is in its eleventh year and is designed to educate commercial clientele in the Green Industry as well as others who have an interest in water conservation issues.
 A committee representing the industry implements the training.
-Desert Green is chaired by one industry representative and one UNCE representative.
+Desert Green is chaired by one industry representative and one Extension representative.
 The program is presented once a year, with 36 classes taught in a two-day period.
-A committee of industry representative reviews evaluations from the previous year to decide fut

 Eagles & Agriculture